jonOsm/jobberwocky/README.md

 ## Contributing

+We welcome contributions!
+Please see our [ROADMAP](ROADMAP.md) for planned features and areas where help is needed.

+### How to Contribute

-1. Fork the repository
+1. **Check the roadmap**: Review [ROADMAP.md](ROADMAP.md) for planned features
-2. Create a feature branch
+2. **Fork the repository**: Create your own fork
-3. Make your changes
+3. **Create a feature branch**: Work on your changes
+4. **Add tests**: Ensure new functionality is tested
+5. **Submit a pull request**: Include a clear description of your changes

+### Areas Needing Help

+- Frontend improvements (HTMX, CSS)
+- Backend optimizations (FastAPI, SQLAlchemy)
+- Documentation and tutorials
+- Testing and bug fixes
+- Feature development

+### Development Guidelines

+- Follow the existing code style
-4. Add tests for new functionality
+- Add tests for new functionality
+- Update documentation as needed
-5. Ensure all tests pass
+- Ensure all tests pass before submitting
-6. Submit a pull request

 ## License